Lila McCann: Biography

+Career

 1997-1998: Lila

 "Down Came a Blackbird" was issued in mid-1997 as the first single from her debut album, Lila; the song went on to peak at No. 28 on the Billboard country charts.
 Released in June 1997, Lila drew critical acclaim and comparisons to LeAnn Rimes.
 These comparisons stemmed from the fact that both singers, who were teenagers at the time, were recording material that was considered mature for their age.
 Lila was also the highest-selling album for a new country music act that year, earning platinum certification in the United States for shipments of one million copies.
 "I Wanna Fall in Love", the album's second single, became McCann's highest-charting single at No. 3 on the US country charts and No. 1 on the Canadian country charts.
 However, the third and fourth singles (a cover of Sheena Easton's "Almost Over You" and the Mark Spiro-Andrew Gold collaboration "Yippy Ky Yay", respectively) failed to make Top 40 in the US, although the former was a No. 38 in Canada.
 Later in 1998, McCann recorded a song titled "To Get Me to You" for the soundtrack to the movie Hope Floats.
 This song was released to radio, although it did not chart.